• Skip to primary navigation

 Instructions

-• Garnish with fresh basil ribbons and serve.
+Garnish with fresh basil and serve immediately.

 Notes